Holic75/KingmakerRebalance/README.md

 - Untamed Rager Barbarian archetype,
 - Nature-Bonded Magus Magus archetype,
 - Ninja class (implemented as Rogue archetype),
-- Zen Archer Monk  archetype.
+- Zen Archer Monk  archetype,
+- Sanctified Slayer Inquisitor archetype,
+- Executioner Slayer archetype.

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)